Jenny Mikakos: Political career

-Mikakos was first elected as the Member for Jika Jika Province in the State of Victoria in September 1999.
+Mikakos was elected to Northcote City Council in 1993, serving briefly until the Kennett government dismissed all councils in 1994.
+She was first elected to parliament as the Member for Jika Jika Province in the State of Victoria in September 1999.
 From 1999 until 2006, she represented the Legislative Council province of Jika Jika.
 Mikakos' electorate was abolished at the 2006 election as part of major reforms of the Legislative Council introduced after the 2002 election, but she won the second position on the Labor ticket for the replacement electorate, the larger, five-member Northern Metropolitan Region.
 She was first on the Labor ticket at the 2010, 2014 and 2018 elections.

 In Parliament, Mikakos held the roles of Parliamentary Secretary for Justice, Parliamentary Secretary for Planning, Shadow Minister for Community Services, Children, Youth Affairs, Youth Justice and Seniors and Ageing, Minister for Families and Children, Early Childhood Education and Youth Affairs, and Minister for Health and Ambulance Services.

 In March 2020, she was appointed Deputy Leader of the Government in the Legislative Council.

 In April 2020, Mikakos was appointed as the Minister for the Coordination of Health and Human Services COVID-19 as part of the Victorian Government's response to the coronavirus global pandemic.
 This appointment followed media coverage of comments which Mikakos made regarding a GP who tested positive for COVID-19 (see Controversies below).